jahrWork/InDeWaG-software-tool/README.md

 How to RUN the simulation tool:
 1) Uncompress the .rar file
 2) Open the folder "Standalone InDeWag Tool"
-3) Double click on tools.exe
+3) Double click on InDeWag_tool.exe

 A complete user manual is located under the folder "Standalone InDeWag Tool" > "doc"